globality-corp/cookiecutter-node-library/README.md

 # cookiecutter-node-library
-Project template for a simple, open source, python library.
+Project template for a simple, open source, node library.